-America arrival map.
-Click on any province to view this year’s reports.
-The map will turn purple as the martins head north with some yellow to show the sub-adult move.
+To view just this year’s results to date, the link will show the North America arrival map.
+Click on any province or state to view this year’s martin arrival dates.
+The map will show several purple dots from all the purple submissions as the martins head north with some yellow to show the sub-adult movement.